Boost Pressure Sensors

 Why Do They Fail?

-• Exposure to high temperatures and thermal cycling
+• Exposure to high temperatures and repeated thermal cycling.

-• Contamination from oil vapour or intake deposits
+• Contamination from oil vapour, soot and intake system deposits.

-• Internal electronic failure or signal drift over time
+• Internal electronic deterioration causing inaccurate readings or signal drift.

 Fitting Tips